That's Right (Ciara song)

 "That's Right" is a song by American singer Ciara for her second album, Ciara: The Evolution.
 Written mainly by Ciara and produced by Lil Jon, the song reunites Ciara with Lil Jon, who produced Ciara's debut single, "Goodies".
 "That's Right" is an up-tempo crunk female empowerment song telling the story about a woman who does not let her boyfriend's selfish needs prevent her from going out to the club and having fun.

 Composition

 "That's Right" was written by Ciara, Lil Jon, LaMarquis Jefferson, Candice Nelson, Balewa Muhammad, and Jasper Cameron.
-The song samples Lathun's "Freak It" as well as Raheem The Dream's "The Most Beautiful Girl in the World".
+The song samples Lathun's "Freak It" (produced by Lil Jon) as well as Raheem The Dream's "The Most Beautiful Girl in the World".
 The song is a crunk song, the sound that Lil Jon is known for.

 Background

 "That's Right" was initially confirmed as the fourth official single from Ciara: The Evolution.
 It was initially meant to be the third UK single from the album.
 However, it was decided that "Can't Leave 'Em Alone" would be released instead.
 There were rumors that "That's Right" was slated for release as the next single after "Can't Leave 'Em Alone," but eventually it was cancelled for unknown reasons.
 It was one of three choices with "Like a Boy" and "Can't Leave 'Em Alone" for the second US single, according to Ciara's official MySpace voting poll.
 However, "Like a Boy" was released before polling was completed.
 The single was confirmed on Ciara's official MySpace blog.